amhellmund/data-crunching/README.md

 The _data crunching_ currently provides these core APIs:

-- `DataFrame`: a column-store in-memory database for data analysis
+- `DataFrame`: a column-store in-memory database for data analysis.
-- `NamedTuple`: a data class combining structural definition with reflection
+- `NamedTuple`: a data class combining structural definition with reflection.
+- `ArgumentParser`: a parser for command-line arguments into `NamedTuple`.

 ## DataFrame